Where neuroscience meets nourishment

 Founder & Chef

-From research to craft to motherhood
+From research to Brooklyn to California to motherhood

 Before Mothership, there was a laboratory bench at the University of Pennsylvania's Smell & Taste Center, where Monika Knapp studied the intricate pathways through which the human brain interprets flavor.
-Long before she understood the profound metabolic demands of postpartum recovery, she was mapping the neural architecture of taste perception — measuring threshold sensitivities, documenting chemoreceptor responses, understanding how a single volatile compound could unlock memory, emotion, comfort.
+Long before she understood the profound metabolic demands of postpartum recovery, she was mapping the neural architecture of taste perception: measuring threshold sensitivities, documenting chemoreceptor responses, understanding how a single volatile compound could unlock memory, emotion, comfort.

 This was not research divorced from lived experience.
 It was, she would come to understand, preparation.